|Premiere||30 April, 1983|

-STREETWISE toured as a companion piece to Secrets to the London International Puppet Festival in 1984; and for further performances at the subsequent Scottish Puppet Festival in Edinburgh - not only an under-publicised and under-attended season, but it was revealed when Handspan’s fee was due, impecunious event.
+STREETWISE toured as a companion piece to Secrets to the London International Puppet Festival in 1984; and engaged for further performances at the subsequent Scottish Puppet Festival in Edinburgh - not only an under-publicised and under-attended event, but, it was revealed when Handspan’s fee was due, a completely impecunious one.

 STREETWISE, while built to be tourable, was a complicated set up.
 Its set and props broke down into sections that jammed into and on top of Handspan’s newly-acquired Hi-ace van to travel surrounding its cast of four who also wielded its relatively heavy equipment into place and bumped it out.
-It could be set up anywhere that was a level playing space crucial for its revolve mechanism, but the chipboard-on-grass platform in the Elder Park Tent for its initial Come Out season called for revolves to be executed by a turn and ‘lift the whole thing’ process, and the stage in Edinburgh for its final tour proved to have a rake towards the stalls that called for ‘hanging on tight’ and additional brakes to make the turns.
+It could be set up anywhere that was a level playing space crucial for its revolve mechanism, but the chipboard-on-grass platform in the Elder Park Tent for its initial Come Out season called for revolves to be executed by a turn and ‘lift the whole thing’ process, and the stage in Edinburgh for its final tour proved to have a rake towards the stalls that called for ‘hanging on tight’ and the attachment of additional brakes to stabilise the turns.

 For a performing ensemble with increasing opportunities to work in mainstage venues for adult audiences, STREETWISE was hard work and theatre for young people with its exhaustive touring began to lose its appeal.
 As the complex and delicately interlocking equipment began to need extensive refurbishment, new projects burgeoned and the production went out of repertoire in mid 1984 – its leading puppet, Sam Starfighter, however, remained a key demonstration character in Handspan workshops for years to come, and the Streets icecream logo, displayed on the Handspan van in gratitude for the company’s first (small) sponsorship donation for one of its tours, remained immovably stuck for the lifetime of the vehicle.